Collaborative project funding

 University physics departments can make an application for an annual collaborative project funded by The Ogden Trust.
 Applications are open now.

-The collaborative project funding is an annual opportunity from The Ogden Trust for university physics outreach teams.
-We want to support universities to work collaboratively and carry out activities strategically together.
+Collaborative project funding supports universities to work collaboratively and carry out activities strategically together.

 Collaborative project funding

-Each year, one collaborative project will be awarded support for three years.
+Funding is available for one collaborative project each year; funding will be awarded to provide support for three years.

 - Applications should be from universities in Great Britain.
 They must be supported by at least three universities based in England, and be from universities with a physics undergraduate course.
 (Universities who have strong physics research and no undergraduate course should contact email@example.com to discuss.)